WABQ: New Spirit Revival and DE Media ownership

 After the talk format's relocation to WHK, Salem shifted WCCD to carrying programming from the Word In Praise network.
 The station was sold to New Spirit Revival Center Ministries on April 20, 2005, headed by area pastor Darrell C. Scott and wife Belinda Scott, for $2.1 million.
 After the sale, WCCD's studios were relocated to New Spirit's campus in Cleveland Heights in a building originally built as a synagogue, while both husband and wife were featured on the station; a 2005 Plain Dealer article on New Spirit erroneously referred to WCCD as "a 5,000-watt radio station".
 Darrell Scott gained visibility as a campaign surrogate for Donald Trump in both the 2016 and 2020 presidential election; Scott befriended Trump in 2011, cofounded the National Diversity Coalition for Trump, and was a keynote speaker at the 2016 Republican National Convention in Cleveland.

 WCCD filed for an STA request for a power reduction with the FCC on June 16, 2022, after their transmitter site in North Royalton was slated to be redeveloped by the land owner.
 WCCD was then taken silent on September 22, 2022, with an application to move to WHK's transmitter site in Seven Hills.
 New Spirit agreed to sell WCCD to DE Media, LLC—owner of WABQ in Painesville and WKTX in Cortland—for $600,000 in January 2023, with $500,000 paid in monthly installments over the next 30 years.
 Edwards included plans to operate WCCD as a non-commercial station.
 The deal closed by June of that year.

 On July 15, 2025, WCCD's call sign was exchanged with WABQ.
+The station relaunched in October 2025 alongside a content partnership with the Call and Post and was a return of the WABQ identity to Cleveland since the original WABQ at was sold in 2006.
+DE Media president Dale Edwards said, "this is more than a rebrand... this is a resurrection, a rise from the ashes with purpose, power, and praise".

+FM translator

+WABQ is additionally relayed over the following low-power FM translator: